-Below each post is slew of different Clickbank products, and I mean a SLEW of them.
+Below each post is a slew of different Clickbank products, and I mean a SLEW of them.

 But in my opinion, here’s where they’re losing money…

 They’re wasting valuable real estate in their sidebar with a skyscraper banner.
-It’s on of the first things people on desktop computers see.
+It’s one of the first things people on desktop computers see.